LisaNicvert/camtrapviz/README.md

 *This package is currently under development*

-`camtrapviz` is a R and Shiny package designed to make it easier to visualize and summarize camera trap data for which species have already been identified.
+`camtrapviz` is a R and Shiny package designed to make it easier to visualize and summarize camera trap data. it is intended for data where species have already been tagged and compiled in tables.
 The package website can be found at: <https://lisanicvert.github.io/camtrapviz/>.

 For the moment, this package allows to:

--   read camera trap data from one or two CSV file(s) or the JSON metadata of a [camtrapDP data package](https://tdwg.github.io/camtrap-dp/)
+-   read and format camera trap data
--   format data for the analysis
--   summarize cameras and species observation data
 -   plot data
+-   summarize and analyze data

 ## Installation